nxskok/pasias/docs/22-thingy.md

 (b) Verify that there are missing values in this dataset.
-To see them, convert the text columns temporarily to `factor`s using `mutate_if`, and pass the resulting data frame into `summary`.
+To see them, convert the text columns temporarily to `factor`s using `mutate`, and pass the resulting data frame into `summary`.

 Solution